rgreminger/tilburg-science-hub/docs/setup/gitInstall.md

 online.
 It also offers a set of collaborative tools to manage "Issues", and track progress on project boards.

 - Please [register for a GitHub account](https://github.com/join).

 ## Installation

+Watch our YouTube video, in which we walk you through the setup on Windows.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/VUzv5RcnW60" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Download and install the latest versions of Git [here](https://git-scm.com/download).